Chinese internet users wanting to vent frustration at their government's repression are using a coded language to dodge censorship filters.

 According to Perry Link and Xiao Qiang, the authors of Decoding the Chinese internet: A glossary of political slang, the terms are rife among the 198 million users of Weibo, China's version of Twitter.

-patent system is preventing innovation in many spaces, including those we don't traditionally think about.
-Looking closely at the patent, and specifically at what Tzu Technologies actually claims to own, it is clear that this patent, regardless of its
+broken patent system is preventing innovation in many spaces, including those we don't traditionally think about.
+Looking closely at the patent, and specifically at what Tzu Technologies actually claims to own, it is clear that this patent,

 Tzu Technologies' patent, titled Method and Device for Interactive Virtual Control of Sexual Aids Using Digital Computer Networks is a patent related to teledildonics .
 Essentially, computer controlled sex toys.

 Tzu Technologies recently sued a bunch of small startups in the sex toy space, claiming they infringed this patent.
 Comingle, for example and according to their website, is a four-person team that is developing open-source sex technology.
 Also